Belief perseverance: In cultural innovations

 Physicist Max Planck wrote that "the new scientific truth does not triumph by convincing its opponents and making them see the light, but rather because its opponents eventually die, and a new generation grows up that is familiar with it".
 For example, the heliocentric theory of the great Greek astronomer, Aristarchus of Samos, had to be rediscovered about 1,800 years later, and even then undergo a major struggle before astronomers took its veracity for granted.

 Belief persistence is frequently accompanied by intrapersonal cognitive processes.
 "When the decisive facts did at length obtrude themselves upon my notice," wrote the chemist Joseph Priestley, "it was very slowly, and with great hesitation, that I yielded to the evidence of my senses."

 In education

 Students often "cling to ideas that form part of their world view even when confronted by information that does not coincide with this view."
-For example, students may spend months studying the solar system and do well on related tests, but still believe that moon phases are produced by Earth's shadow.
+For example, students may spend months studying the Solar System and do well on related tests, but still believe that the Moon's perceived phases are produced by Earth's shadow.
 What they learned was not able to intrude on the beliefs they held prior to that knowledge.